 Concerts take place at Madingley Hall near Cambridge and are free of charge, with a retiring collection (please give generously).

 Please note that performances take place in the Saloon on the first floor of the Hall, which is now accessible by lift.
 Wheelchair users are welcome to attend the concerts provided they are accompanied by someone who is able to open room and corridor doors on their behalf in the event of an evacuation.

 Find out about previous Madingley Concerts - and listen to recordings of world premiere performances

-20 April 2013, 8.30pm: Helen Crown (Baroque flute) and David Ponsford (Harpsichord) perform music by Frederick the Great, J J Quantz, C P E Bach and J S Bach.
-This concert is part of the weekend course, The Great Mr Handel, being held at Madingley Hall, and members of the public are welcome to attend.
+Helen Crown (flute) and David Ponsford (harpsichord) perform music by Frederick the Great, J J Quantz, C P E Bach and J S Bach.
+This concert is part of the weekend course, Music at the court of Frederick the Great, being held at Madingley Hall, and members of the public are welcome to attend.
 Tickets cost £7.50 and can be booked in advance online or by emailing firstname.lastname@example.org.

 Related courses at the Institute of Continuing Education